 |B002XAT146 is not a valid value for ItemId.
 Please change this value and retry your request.

-Rudy Haag Burning Bush (1 foot tall in trade gallon containers) stays small and turns bright red in the fall
+Rudy Haag Burning Bush (1-2 feet tall in trade gallon containers) stays small with bright red fall color